 America’s economy roared.
 The white middle class thrived.
-Pride in being American, pledging allegiance to American ideals, was seldom challenged.

 But the decade turned with a young, charismatic President taking office.
 Images of Camelot, a staple of the mass media at the time, masked cultural tensions that ripped the seams that, sown together, made the American Dream.

 An American Dream With Missing Parts